 How to Create your own Profiles?

 The final group of images is the same film simulations but now they are applied to a Spider Color Checker.
 You can download the master (neutral) color checker and the different film simulations here.
-I matched the colors on the Color Checker to colors on the Color Creator in WS.
+I matched the colors on the Color Checker with the colors on the Color Creator in WS.
 See my WS how-to page for more info on the V1.5 update and the new color additions.

 Olympus WorkSpace

-DxO film simulation and master color card opened in WorkSpace
+DxO film simulation and master color card opened in WorkSpace.

 To create your own profiles, open both the film simulation and the master copy in WorkSpace.
 The film simulation is your master and your aim is to apply the colors in the film simulation to the master copy with the WS color creator.
 This really is an advanced method of creating profiles and requires lots of practice.
 See the steps below and see if they work for you:-

-• Before adjusting the master, study the 2 templates.
-Summarize all the differences
+Before adjusting the master, study the 2 templates.
+Summarize all the differences,

-• Identify the dominant colors or any specific look like pastel and write it all down
+Identify the dominant colors or any specific look like pastel and write it all down,

-• The numbers on the color card correspond with the numbers on the color creator
+The numbers on the color card correspond with the numbers on the color creator,

-• List the steps and color sequence you think you need to follow when creating the profile
+List the steps and color sequence you think you need to follow when creating the profile,

-• Start with RGB colors adjusting saturation, hue & luminance, then CMY and others
+Start with RGB colors adjusting saturation, hue & luminance, then CMY and others,

-• Adjust small steps at a time, finish one color before moving to the next
+Adjust small steps at a time, finish one color before moving to the next,

-• Some colors have more than one number - it takes a little more time to master
+Some colors have more than one number - it takes a little more time to master,

-• Make regular breaks - after 15 minutes they all look the same...
+Make regular breaks - after 15 minutes they all look the same,

-• The final step is to test your profiles and to compare them with the profile images
+The final step is to test your profiles and to compare them with the profile images,

-• I strongly recommend you get DXO Filmpack 5.
-These are still the best profiles
+I strongly recommend you get DXO Filmpack 5.
+These are still the best profiles.

-The best way to develop your own profiles is practice.
+The best way to develop your own profiles is to practice.
 As I listed above starting with RGB colors is one way of progressing when building your profiles.
-Another method that works well is, follow the above steps analyzing and prepping your new profile.
+Another method that works well is, to follow the above steps in analyzing and prepping your new profile.
 Instead of starting with RGB colors, follow these steps:-

-• Select "All Colors" on the creator and test if a "global" saturation change is required
+Select "All Colors" on the creator and test if a "global" saturation change is required,

-• Deselect the "All Colors" and target individual colors following the next 3 steps below
+Deselect the "All Colors" and target individual colors following the next 3 steps below,

-• You will see very few numbers are left to adjust after following the above sequence
+You will see very few numbers are left to adjust after following the above sequence,

 Keep in mind the Color Creator in WorkSpace is more powerful than the Color Creator in your Pen F. You will typically build separate profiles, one for WorkSpace using the 3 color profile options Hue, Saturation, and Brightness, and a separately simplified profile for the Pen F using only saturation.